-June is Adopt a Cat Month, but if you have been thinking of bringing a new furry friend into your life, any month can be the perfect time to head out to your local shelter and find your match!
+If you have been thinking of bringing a new furry friend into your life, now may be the perfect time to head out to your local shelter and find your match!
 Whether you’re a seasoned cat owner, are already sharing your space with cats, dogs, or other animals, or this would be your single pet addition to the family – there are some general guidelines to help the transition from shelter to home go as smoothly as possible.

 - If you have other cats, be strategic about the one you choose to bring home.
 Each cat is very much its own individual, and some might get along better than others.
 Generally, if a cat has lived with other cats before, it is more likely to adjust to living with another cat.
 However, this does not mean opening the doors of your previously single cat household to a new kitty is a lost cause.
 Keep your current cat’s personality and lifestyle in mind.
 It is important to also consider age.
 Is your cat on the older side?
 In this case, a young and playful kitten might not be the best idea and could bring out the grumpiest side of your cat.
 But if you’ve got a mischievous, energetic kitty already – a kitten or adolescent cat could be a perfect playmate!
 Remember that adolescent or even young cats of several years of age can still be playful and have kitten-like energy!